owallb/nvim-config/README.md

 - git
 - tar

+## Optional

+The following are optional but provides additional features.

-## Language Server dependencies
+### Language Server dependencies
 Some language servers included in this config requires some additional software.
 Without these installed, you will get a warning and the servers will not be enabled.
-If you don't need them, and want to get rid of the warning, you may either remove them in `lua/lsp/servers/init.lua` or disable them in `lua/lsp/servers/<server>.lua`.
+If you don't need them, and want to get rid of the warning, you may either remove them from `lua/lsp/servers/init.lua` or disable them in `lua/lsp/servers/<server>.lua`.

 - **bashls**: npm, shellcheck
 - **diagnosticls**: npm

+### treesitter
+The treesitter CLI executable might be needed for installing some parsers.
+You will encounter an error if you try to install one that requires it and you don't have treesitter CLI utility installed.

+### Clipboard
+see `:checkhealth` and `:h clipboard`.

+# License
+See the included [LICENSE](LICENSE) file.